Submission and testing of animals for rabies

 The Public Health Laboratory (PHL) at the Oklahoma State Health Department (OSDH) will test animals for rabies if people or other animals have been exposed.
 “Exposed” could mean the following:

-- Another animal is known or suspected to have bitten the animal in question, or
+- Another animal is known or suspected to have bitten the animal in question

-- Saliva from the animal has come in contact with a person or another animal’s broken skin or mucus membranes (a naturally moist part of the body such as eyes or mouth).
+- Saliva from the animal has come into contact with a person or another animal’s broken skin or mucus membranes (a naturally moist part of the body such as eyes or mouth)

-The PHL performs rabies tests Monday – Friday, excluding holidays.
-The PHL will conduct testing at some point during weekends in which a state holiday either precedes or follows the weekend, to minimize delays in testing.
+Animal rabies testing is performed Monday – Friday (excluding holidays) at the Oklahoma Animal Disease Diagnostic Laboratory (OADDL), located at 1950 W. Farm Rd. in Stillwater.
+The rabies lab will conduct testing at some point during weekends in which a state holiday either precedes or follows the weekend to minimize delays in testing.
 Urgent test requests may occur on weekends or holidays following consultation with OSDH Acute Disease Service.
-Healthcare providers, veterinarians, and animal control officers are advised to consult with the ADS Epidemiologist-on-Call at (405) 271-4060 (24/7/365 availability) to determine if urgent animal rabies testing is warranted based on the bite circumstances, severity, and animal involved.
+Healthcare providers, veterinarians, and animal control officers are advised to consult with the ADS Epidemiologist-on-Call at (405) 426-8710 (24/7/365 availability) to determine if urgent animal rabies testing is warranted based on the bite circumstances, severity and animal involved.

-Specimens received by 9:00 a.m. are normally tested and results reported by 5:00 p.m. on the same day, or on the next business day if submitted during the weekend.
-Specimens received after 9:00 a.m. are tested and results reported on the next business day.
+Specimens received by 9 a.m. are normally tested and results reported by 5 p.m. on the same day, or on the next business day if submitted during the weekend.
+Specimens received after 9 a.m. are tested and results reported on the next business day.
 An ADS epidemiologist will contact the submitter by telephone when a specimen is positive for rabies, and when a specimen is deemed unsatisfactory for testing.
 Test results for all specimens are mailed to submitters.
-Test results for negative specimens may be telephoned or faxed when requested in writing on the Rabies Submission Form ODH-460.
+Test results for negative specimens may be telephoned or faxed when requested in writing on the Rabies Submission Form.

 If the animal’s head is available for testing, the decision to take rabies post-exposure shots should always be postponed until the rabies test results are available.
 It is definitely safe to wait the extra day or two for the test results before starting the rabies shots, if needed.